 - How Buglife has prevented Instacart’s website from going down and losing tens of thousands of dollars, and so on.

-8. Follow up 30, 60 and 90 days after the trial has expired
+9. Follow up 30, 60, and 90 days after the trial has expired

-That’s why you must go after post-trial sales and follow-up users even after they churn through your trial.
+That’s why you must go after post-trial sales and follow up with users after they churn through your trial.